DaneEllingson/RIP-Advertisements/README.md

 # RIP-Advertisements
-Attempt to find an alternative to annoying website advertisements
+An attempt to find an alternative to annoying website advertisements